4dn-dcic/tibanna/docs/monitoring.rst

         319 root      20   0 1792992  14660   9056 S   0.0   0.0   0:00.10 goofys-+
         325 root      20   0 1571284  14136   9080 S   0.0   0.0   0:00.08 goofys-+
         382 root      20   0    6812   2076   1868 S   0.0   0.0   0:00.00 cron

+If we run the command again in ~1 min, we may get a different snapshot.
+This way, we can monitor in near-real time what kind of programs are running and how much resources they are using.

 ::